What is an EMR System?

 D. Based on Open Source vs. Proprietary

-EMR systems can also be classified by whether open source or proprietary.
+EMR systems can also be classified by whether they are open source or proprietary.

 1. Open-source